Welcome to

 There are two easy-to-use online options available for you:

 1) Use the Rate Comparison Tool in My Account.
-This tool is quick and simple to use.
-All you need to do is log into My Account and make a few quick mouse clicks.
-The system does all the work for you – there’s no need to manually enter any consumption data from your previous bills.
+This tool is quick and simple to use and does all the calculations for you with just a few clicks or taps.

 • Log into My Account